rackerlabs/docs-cloud-identity/api-docs/dev-guide/api-operations/methods/multifactor-auth/delete-an-otp-device-from-account-v2.0.rst

 .. _delete-a-specified-otp-device-from-a-user-account-v2.0:

-Removes a specified OTP device from a user account
+Remove a specified OTP device from a user account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code::